Tavira - Algarve - Portugal

 Today it has still managed to stave off the influence of tourism to hold on to its unique tradition and handsome character.
 The seven arch bridge, over the river Gilão, is reputedly Roman in origin, although its present appearance was acquired in the 17th century.
 Since severe floods affected the bridge in 1989 it has only been open to pedestrians.

-The market hall on the river front was re-vamped a few years ago and now is 'home' to several shops, cafes and restaurants around the edge with the central space available for exhibitions and special events.
+The market hall (mercado do ribeiro) on the river front was re-vamped a few years ago and now is 'home' to several shops, cafes and restaurants around the edge with the central space available for exhibitions and special events.

 This stretch of river front along the Gilão River is a great place to sit at one of the cafes and enjoy the very picturesque setting.
-The Roman bridge, Ponte Romana, spans the river with low arches and creates gentle reflections on the water and at low tide there are normally people wading in the river - presumably after clams.
-The gardens near the bridge offer a pleasant shady place to sit and, more often than not, somewhere for the older men to sit and chat and while away the day with a game or two of dominoes!
+The Roman bridge, Ponte Romana, spans the river with low arches and creates gentle reflections on the water and at low tide you can see the fishermen searching for clams in the shallows.
+The gardens (Jardim do Coreto) near the bridge offer a pleasant shady place to sit and, more often than not, somewhere for the older men to sit and chat and while away the day with a game or two of dominoes!